Graduate Education in Basic Science

 Physiologists at Dartmouth seek not only to describe physiological processes, but also to understand them mechanistically at a physical, chemical or molecular biological level.
 Investigative strategies often include examining responses to natural or experimental challenges, including human diseases.
 The knowledge gained in this way both advances the understanding of normal biology and leads to medically useful interventions.
 The faculty of MCSP graduate program pursues this mission using techniques that include those of molecular biology and immunology, and range from gene manipulation to studies of the interactions of different tissues and organ systems in whole animals, including humans.

 The goal of the MCSP graduate program is to prepare graduates of the program for careers as independent scientists in biomedical research.
 Programs leading to the PhD and the MD-PhD are available.

 The Program in Experimental and Molecular Medicine (PEMM)

-The Program in Experimental and Molecular Medicine (PEMM) at the Geisel School of Medicine and Dartmouth College is a degree granting program that encompasses five broad overlapping disciplines:
+The Program in Experimental and Molecular Medicine (PEMM) at the Geisel School of Medicine and Dartmouth College is a degree granting program that encompasses three broad overlapping disciplines:

 This graduate program seeks to train the next generation of scientists and physician-scientists to engage in research in genomic, proteomic, cellular, and organ-based systems for the purpose of translating this knowledge into disease treatment and prevention.